ghinminesuyog/apple/README.md

 # Apple

-Replica of the Apple website built using Angular version 8.3.19.
+A recreation of the Apple website built using Angular version 8.3.19.